karimmohraz/sap-artificial-intelligence/docs/sap-ai-core/models-and-scenarios-in-the-generative-ai-hub-729dd9e.md

 Open Source models are hosted by SAP AI Core and can be accessed via OpenAI compatible API schema.

-For more information on the Generative AI Hub in SAP AI Core, see the [SAP AI Core documentation.](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/what-is-sap-ai-core)

 > ### Note:
 > The following topics are out of the scope of this document:
 >